Designations Congruent with Things: Chapter 22

 Dr. Gottlieb—in case you need to get into the Wall.

-A phone number, possibly hers, possibly someone else’s, is inscribed below.
+A phone number is inscribed below.

 “There’s a whole better way to do it than the way I did,” Newton says.
-“A way where you don’t have to climb a chain linked fence and wander across a field of broken glass beneath irregularly monitored security cameras.
+“A way where you don’t have to climb a chain-link fence and wander across a field of broken glass beneath irregularly monitored security cameras.
 It’s kind of a thing here in San Fran.
 Going to the Wall, I mean.
-Apparently the whole indie music scene here has moved inside the thing.
+Apparently the whole indie music scene has moved inside the thing.
 We’re invited, by the way, because we’re sufficiently rad.”

 Hermann sighs and slips the number into his wallet.